SimonTanner/github-cli/README.md

 If you run this again iy will show that these details have already been set.
 To overwrite these simply enter `github-cli main -a -f` and you can re-enter these details.

+### work

+Is similar to `main` in functionality and the same commands apply.
+This allows you to store you work github user profile and set it locally to this.

+### set

+The `set` command initialises a git repository in the current folder with the name as the current folder name.
+Adding the `-p` or `--private` flag will create a private repository, the default is public.
+The 1st time you run it will output:

+    No access token for profile "main"
+    please enter your github access token:

+Here you can enter the access token, which will then attempt to create the repository on github.com and set the remote to this.
+It will also return the status code if successful or return an error if not.
+In order to create a token log in to github and navigate to the settings page, then select the "Developer settings" page.
+Here select "Personal access tokens" and click "Generate new token".
+Simply add a note e.g. "github-cli" and click the repo tick box to allow "Full control of private repositories".
+The click "Generate token" and copy this into the github-cli prompt (this will store it within you profile).
+It will then be able to create your repository on github.

+Example of successful creation output:

+    github-cli set
+    Current Directory: /Users/ITST/hello
+    hello repository successfully created, http response status code: 201 Successfully set remote url